DevonDevilliers/QIQSS-Code/docs/source/Alazartech.rst

 On the back of the Alazartech card, 5 ports can be connected with coaxial cables.

-* The ports ``CHA`` & ``CHB`` acquire signals on Channel A and Channel B
+* The ports ``CHA`` & ``CHB`` acquire signals on Channel A and Channel B.
-* the port ``TRIG IN`` is to receive a signal used to trigger acquisition of channel A and/or B
+* the port ``TRIG IN`` is to receive a signal used to trigger acquisition of channel A and/or B.
-* the ``AUX I/O`` port is to synchronize instruments by either supplying a 5V TTL-level signal or receiving a TTL-level input signal
+* the ``AUX I/O`` port is to synchronize instruments by either supplying a 5V TTL-level signal or receiving a TTL-level input signal.
-* the ``ECLK`` port is to acquire signals on channel A and/or B with a sample rate between 150 and 180 MHz in 1MHz step by receiving
+* the ``ECLK`` port is to acquire signals on channel A and/or B with a sample rate between 150 and 180 MHz in 1MHz step by receiving.

+It is possible to acquire either channel A or channel B or both of them.
+The device :class:`active_channels` defines a list of the channels to acquire.
+For each channel to acquire, :class:`trigger_channel_1` and :class:`trigger_channel_2` defines which port to use as a reference for the trigger operation, and :class:`trigger_level_1` and :class:`trigger_level_2` stores the level at which to trigger in mV.
+The acquisition can start when the signal reaches the trigger level in an ascending or descending way, which is defined in :class:`trigger_slope_1` and :class:`trigger_slope_2`.

+The internal clock of Alazartech cards enables the acquisitions to be performed only for certain sample rates.
+These sample rates depend on the acquisition card, but they range from 1KS/s to 4GS/s for the best cards.
+You can choose between using an internal clock ``INT`` and an external clock ``EXT`` by defining :class:`clock_type`.

+The ``AUX I/O`` port can be configured using :class:`aux_io_mode` and :class:`aux_io_param`.

 .. _Alazartech acquisition types:
 Acquisition types